Cupprum/MediaServer/k8s/README.md

 ## Cluster creation

-Install things running on Kubernetes and configure ArgoCD.
+Install tooling around Kubernetes and configure ArgoCD.

 NOTE: This script is meant to be executed only once when initially creating the k3s cluster.

-Create and configure new cluster: `./create_cluster.sh`
+Create and configure new k3s cluster: `./setup.sh`